Aurumaker72/mupen-lua-ugui/README.md

 ## 🧩 Porting

+### To BreitbandGraphics

+By including the `mupen-lua-ugui` library, `BreitbandGraphics` will automatically fix scripts utilizing old graphics APIs.

 ### To mupen-lua-ugui

-Porting a script to `mupen-lua-ugui` is not trivial and requires manual work.
-Contact `aurumaker72` on Discord for help regarding this.
+Porting a script to `mupen-lua-ugui` requires an understanding of the library's usage, achieved by reading the demos and comment docs.

-### To BreitbandGraphics

-Porting a script which utilizes the old Lua GDI API to `BreitbandGraphics` is trivial.

-By including the `mupen-lua-ugui` library, `BreitbandGraphics` will automatically reverse-polyfill all legacy APIs with no changes to your code.
+For individual help, contact me on Discord (`aurumaker72`) or post an issue in this repository.

 ## 📈 Advantages